codex-academy/SortAndSearch/pages/datastructures.md

 **Try this**

-Create your own `Queue` Object (constructor function) that wraps a Javascript list object.
+Create your own `Queue` Object (constructor function) that wraps a JavaScript list object.
 It should have to two methods `enqueue` and `dequeue`.
 The `enqueue` method should put an item unto the queue.
 And the `dequeue` method should remove and return the item in front of the queue.
 Your object should have a `length` function that returns the length our the queue.

 ## Stack